leoservalli/Privilege-escalation-ASKEY/README.md

 ![image](https://user-images.githubusercontent.com/90664730/206091157-2e02ba89-4b9f-4c58-85dd-0f77a2b54b8a.png)

-Through this escalation we can change the content of /etc/passwd (/var/passwd), create new users, or change any other system resource permanently.
+Through this escalation we can change the content of /etc/passwd (/var/passwd), create new users, access restricted data/files, or change any other system resource permanently.

 The user “support” is provided printed on the back of the router.
 In some cases, this routers use default credentials.